* Served as mayor of San Francisco from 1978 until 1988

 While questioning Supreme Court nominee Brett Kavanaugh during his September 2018 Senate confirmation hearing, Feinstein sought to determine whether Kavanaugh viewed the 1973 Roe v.
 Wade abortion decision as settled law.
 Said the senator: “In the 1950s and ’60s, the two decades before Roe, deaths from illegal abortions in this country ran between 200,000 and 1.2 million.
 That’s according to the Guttmacher Institute.
 So, a lot of women died in that period….
 I don’t want to go back to those death tolls in this country.”
 But the Guttmacher estimate referred to the number of illegal abortions performed each year during the pre-Roe period, not the number of women who died after those procedures.
 According to multiple estimates, the actual number of women who died due to abortions was less than 1,000 annually.

-On September 13, 2018 — one week before the Senate Judiciary Committee was scheduled to vote on the Kavanaugh nomination — Feinstein tried to derail the nomination by publicly floating unspecified allegations by an unnamed female accuser who purportedly claimed that the 53-year-old Kavanaugh had engaged in “possible sexual misconduct” against her 36 years earlier, when both were in high school.
+On September 13, 2018 — one week before the Senate Judiciary Committee was scheduled to vote on the Kavanaugh nomination — Feinstein (the Committee’s ranking member) tried to derail the nomination by publicly floating unspecified allegations by an unnamed female accuser who purportedly claimed that the 53-year-old Kavanaugh had engaged in “possible sexual misconduct” against her 36 years earlier, when both were in high school.
 Feinstein said in a statement: “I have received information from an individual concerning the nomination of Brett Kavanaugh to the Supreme Court.
 That individual strongly requested confidentiality, declined to come forward or press the matter further, and I have honored that decision.
 I have, however, referred the matter to federal investigative authorities” — i.e., the FBI.
-Feinstein had received this letter about two months earlier, in July 2018, but had remained silent about it until September 13.
+Feinstein had received this letter about six weeks earlier, in July 2018, but had remained silent about it until September 13.

 Shortly after the opening of U.S.-Chinese diplomatic relations in 1979, then-San Francisco mayor Dianne Feinstein established a “sister city” relationship between her own city and Shanghai.
 Soon thereafter, Feinstein – accompanied by her third husband, investment banker Richard Blum – led a mayoral delegation to China.
 According to The Federalist, the Feinsteins would take such trips together “many times over the ensuing years as the relationship between both Feinsteins and China grew.”

 Prior to the early 1980s, participants in San Francisco’s Chinese New Year Parade had traditionally displayed the flag of the Nationalist Chinese government, which had ruled Taiwan ever since Mao Zedong‘s conquest of mainland China in 1949.
-According to San Francisco Gate, then-mayor Feinstein “asked organizers to stop the partisan practice because she wanted to encourage trade with China.”
+According to the San Francisco Chronicle, then-mayor Feinstein “asked organizers to stop the partisan practice because she wanted to encourage trade with China.”

 Also during the 1980s, Mayor Feinstein cultivated a close friendship with Shanghai Mayor Jiang Zemin — a relationship that greatly helped the Communist Party of China establish a relationship with the U.S. government.
 For instance, Feinstein and Jiang visited one another multiple times throughout the ’80s, with Jiang once spending Thanksgiving in San Francisco with the mayor and her husband.
 Jiang’s ties to Feinstein became particularly significant when the former became General Secretary of the Communist Party of China in 1989, and President of the People’s Republic of China in 1993.